GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    For an overview of color systems such as HSV, see Appendix [app:I].

 ..
 [18]
-   Convert other graphics formats to Sun ras format using ImageMagick's **convert** program.
+   Convert other graphics formats to Sun ras format using GraphicsMagick's
+	 or ImageMagick's **convert** program.

 ..
 [19]
    Requires building GMT with GDAL.